Messier 108

 Messier 108 (also known as NGC 3556, nicknamed the Surfboard Galaxy) is a barred spiral galaxy about 46 million light-years away from Earth in the northern constellation Ursa Major.
 It was discovered by Pierre Méchain in 1781 or 1782.
 From the Earth, this galaxy is seen almost edge-on.

 This galaxy is an isolated member of the Ursa Major Cloud of galaxies in the local supercluster.
 It has a morphological classification of type SBbc in the de Vaucouleurs system, which means it is a barred spiral galaxy with somewhat loosely wound arms.
 The maximum angular size of the galaxy in the optical band is 11′.1 × 4′.6, and it is inclined 75° to the line of sight.

 This galaxy has an estimated mass of 125 billion solar masses (Note: Using an assumed distance of 7.1 Megaparsec to Messier 108, based on a 1986 study.) and bears about 290 ± 80 globular clusters.
 Examination of the distribution of neutral hydrogen in this galaxy shows discrete shells of expanding gas extending for several kiloparsecs, known as H1 supershells.
 These may be driven by currents of dark matter, dust and gas contributing to large star formation, having caused supernovae explosions.
 Alternatively they may result from an infall from the intergalactic medium or arise from radio jets.

 Observations with the Chandra X-ray Observatory have identified 83 X-ray sources, including a source at the nucleus.
 The brightest of these is consistent with an intermediate-mass black hole accreting matter.
 The galaxy is also emitting a diffuse soft X-ray radiation within 2.6 arcminutes of the optical galaxy.
 (Note: This is the angular size of the feature as it appears on the sky.
 The physical size depends on the distance to Messier 108, which is more difficult to measure.
 At the time of the study that discovered this feature (in 2003), the accepted distance to Messier 108 was based on a 1988 work, which gave a value of 14.1 Megaparsec (Mpc).
 This has been substantially revised down to 8.8 Mpc in a 2014 study.
 At 14.1 Mpc, an angular size of 2.6 arcminutes would correspond to a physical size of $2.6/60 \cdot \pi/180 \cdot 14100=10.7$ kpc, or roughly 10 kiloparsec (kpc), which is the value given in the 2003 study.
 Using the more recent distance estimate, this would be $2.6/60 \cdot \pi/180 \cdot 8800=6.7$ kpc.
 Compare the list of distance measurements in the NASA/IPAC Extragalactic Database.)
 The spectrum of the source at the core is consistent with an active galactic nucleus, but an examination with the Spitzer Space Telescope showed no indication of activity.
 The supermassive black hole at the core has an estimated mass of 24 million solar masses.

 Supernovae

-Three supernovae have been observed in M108:
+Four supernovae have been observed in M108: